Yashgabani845/hiring-portal/README.md

 # HireHub

 **HireHub** is a comprehensive hiring portal built using the MERN stack (MongoDB, Express.js, React, Node.js).
-It provides a platform for job seekers to browse and apply for jobs, for employers to manage job postings and candidate shortlisting, and for admins to oversee the platform's operations.
+It provides a platform for job seekers to browse and apply for jobs, employers to manage job postings and candidate shortlisting, and admins to oversee the platform's operations.

 ## Technologies Used